teamsteelbot/klevor/docs/mechanical/prototypes/prototype1.en.md

 **Total Component Cost: $477.89**

-1. This product is listed at $70,000.00 COP which is roughly equivalent to $17,50 american dollars. <a id="note1" ></a>
+1. This product is listed at $70,000.00 COP which is roughly equivalent to $17,50 American Dollars. <a id="note1"></a>